44 Jobs OpenAI Uses to Measure AI Capability

 4) The deeper strategic shift: “economic capability curves”

-The paper reports frontier model performance is improving roughly linearly over time on GDPval, and the OpenAI post highlights strong progress year over year.
+The paper reports frontier model performance is improving roughly linearly over time on GDPval, and the OpenAI post highlights strong progress year over year with implications for economic growth.
 (OpenAI)

 If that holds, the competitive game becomes: